forester-bt/forester/docs/src/r_actions.md

 ## Action types

-There are 2 types of actions available at that moment:
+There are three types of actions available at that moment:
 - Sync actions: the actions that block the flow until the action get done.
 - Async action: initiate the calculation at the different thread and return `running` immediately.
+- Remote action: send the blocking request (http) to the remote host.

 - For heavy actions, preferably to use `async actions`.